 Federal Budget and Appropriations

 Enterprise supports affordable housing and community development programs by advocating for increased federal resources through the budget and appropriations process.
-Below is a list of Enterprise’s Appropriations Priorities for Fiscal Year (FY) 2018.

 Section 4 Capacity Building for Community Development and Affordable Housing (Section 4)